 Write down all your questions before you call – that way you won’t forget anything.

 You’ll also be better prepared if you’ve got your personal info easily to hand.
-Make sure even the most basic information is written out clearly, this will make the call easier and will also make you sound more composed and confident.
+Make sure even the most basic information is written out clearly, as this will make the call easier and you'll sound more composed and confident.

-Make notes on how you’ll reply to questions on the call.
-You may be asked why you are interested in the course or where you think the degree will take you in the future.
+Make notes on how you’ll reply to possible questions on the call.
+For example, you may be asked why you are interested in the course or where you think the degree will take you in the future.
 Think about this before you pick up the phone.

 There’s no getting away from it – making calls in Clearing can be stressful.
 Take a deep breath before you dial the number, and remember to stay calm throughout the conversation.